viiktorstefanov/me2-angular/README.md

 ## Experiences <a name="experiences"></a>

-The Experiences view offers visitors the opportunity to explore a wide range of shared experiences contributed by users.
+The Experiences view offers visitors the opportunity to explore a wide range of shared experiences contributed by users.Experiences module is implemented with lazy loading.

-Listing of Shared Experiences: Visitors can browse through a comprehensive list of experiences posted by members of the community.Each experience includes information about the service provider, such as: service title, service provider(specifies the person or entity providing the service), contact(the phone number of the service provider)and description(detailed overview of the experience being shared).
+- Listing of Shared Experiences: Visitors can browse through a comprehensive list of experiences posted by members of the community.Each experience includes information about the service provider, such as: service title, service provider(specifies the person or entity providing the service), contact(the phone number of the service provider)and description(detailed overview of the experience being shared).

-Accessing Detailed Information: Clicking on the title of an experience opens a detailed view, providing visitors with additional information about the experience.
+- Accessing Detailed Information: Clicking on the title of an experience opens a detailed view, providing visitors with additional information about the experience.

-Owner Privileges: If the visitor is the owner of the posted experience, they have special privileges to edit or delete the post directly from the detailed view.
+- Owner Privileges: If the visitor is the owner of the posted experience, they have special privileges to edit or delete the post directly from the detailed view.

 ## Contacts <a name="contacts"></a>